ganbuan/CyberNotebook/README.md

 ### IMAP
 (Syncrhonising Email)

-The <i>Internet Message Access Protocol (IMAP)</i> allows synchronising read, moved, and deleted messages.
+The *Internet Message Access Protocol (IMAP)* allows synchronising read, moved, and deleted messages.
 This is particularly useful for checking emails via multiple clients.
 As an effect, IMAP tends to use more storage as emails are kept on the server to be syncrhonised across the email clients.

 Some example of IMAP protocol commands include:
 + LOGIN [username] [password] - authenticates the user